espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Spiritual Flurry.md

 # Spiritual Flurry
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

-When you use Spiritual Strike, hit targets become [[Off-Guard]] until the end of your current turn.
+When you use Spiritual Strike, hit targets become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] until the end of your current turn.
 In addition, the additional force damage dealt by the Strike increases by 2d6.